tudelft-iv/view-of-delft-prediction-devkit/README.md

 [202-09-11] Released the View-of-Delft Prediction dataset and development kit.

 ## Devkit setup
-The devkit is tested for Python >=3.6.
+The devkit is tested for Python 3.6 and 3.7.
 To install Python, please check [here](https://github.com/nutonomy/vod-devkit/blob/master/docs/installation.md#install-python).

-TODO: Our devkit is available and can be installed via [pip](https://pip.pypa.io/en/stable/installing/) :
+Our devkit is available and can be installed via [pip](https://pip.pypa.io/en/stable/installing/) :
 ```
 pip install vod-devkit
 ```

+For an advanced installation, see [installation](docs/installation.md) for detailed instructions.

 ## VoD-P